kaya-arro/sc-simplify/README.md

 5. Optional: copy or link `sc-simplify.1.gz` into `/usr/share/man/man1/` so that `man sc-simplify` brings up the manual (see below for how to do this from the terminal).

 6. The binary can be found at `target/release/sc-simplify`.
-Link to it from your `PATH` with
+With your shell in the root directory of the repository, link to the binary from your `PATH` with

    ```bash
    sudo ln -s $(pwd)/target/release/sc-simplify /usr/bin/